 - a cover letter specifying the candidate’s specific interest in the Institute’s mission and their proposed academic Department or School at the University of Chicago, including a faculty member or members with whom they would like to work;

-- a 1-page research statement, specifying their intended work at the Institute and how it is expected to advance urban science and/or practice;
+- a 1-page research statement, specifying their intended work at the Institute and how it is expected to advance urban scholarship

 - an up-to-date c.v., including links to current work and projects;

 - Letters of reference may also be submitted sent directly to email@example.com.

 All recommendation letters and application materials must be received by this deadline.
 Women, minorities, people with disabilities, and veterans are encouraged to apply.